rubencodes/UnusedCodeTool/README.md

 and the script will exit with an error.

+The file list output by the script can be directly copy/pasted into your [ignore item file](https://github.com/rubencodes/UnusedCodeTool?tab=readme-ov-file#ignore-item-unuseditemignore) to ignore those items in the future.

 ## Additional Options

 - `--directory` - The directory to run the code search in (defaults to `.`)